Ajatt-Tools/chmonime/README.md

 ## Windows:
 https://github.com/Ajatt-Tools/manyame/releases/tag/2.0.0

-Download from releases or get packages from Linux dependencies and build xdccget by yourself. **Run from bat file, just click manyame.bat or create shortcut for it**
+Download from releases or get packages from Linux dependencies and build xdccget by yourself. **Run from bat file, just click start.bat or create shortcut for it**

 ## Android
 [RhytmLunatic](https://github.com/RhythmLunatic/) wrote a [simple instruction](https://old.reddit.com/r/animepiracy/comments/iw5tle/manyame_130_many_new_features/g62hlkw/) and Makefile to build the app on Android: